hapijs/cookie/README.md

 - `isSecure` - if `false`, the cookie is allowed to be transmitted over insecure connections which exposes it to attacks.
 Defaults to `true`.
 - `isHttpOnly` - if `false`, the cookie will not include the 'HttpOnly' flag.
 Defaults to `true`.
-- `redirectTo` - optional login URI to redirect unauthenticated requests to.
-Note that using `redirectTo` with authentication mode `'try'` will cause the protected endpoint to always redirect, voiding `'try'` mode.
+- `redirectTo` - optional login URI or function `function(request)` that returns a URI to redirect unauthenticated requests to.
+Note that using
+  `redirectTo` with authentication mode `'try'` will cause the protected endpoint to always redirect, voiding `'try'` mode.
 To set an individual route to use or disable redirections, use the route `plugins` config (`{ config: { plugins: { 'hapi-auth-cookie': { redirectTo: false } } } }`).